webpav/codecov-umbrella/tools/livegrep/README.md

   ```
   GITHUB_KEY=<your PAT, which probably starts with ghp_>
   EXTRA_REPOS="-repo=codecov/one-private-repo -repo=codecov/two-private-repo"
+  EXTRA_SENTRY_REPOS="-repo=getsentry/three-private-repo"
   ```

-When you restart the service, it should add `codecov/one-private-repo` and `codecov/two-private-repo` to the index.
+When you restart the service, it should add `codecov/one-private-repo` and `codecov/two-private-repo` to the Codecov index and `getsentry/three-private-repo` to the Sentry index.

 ### Usage